bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

     * arguments are expanded in the usage section of help.
         * old: `add [options] [arguments]`
         * new: `add [options] <x> <y>`
-* default `AppSettings.DefaultArgumentSeparatorStrategy` to `EndOfOptions`.
+* default `AppSettings.Parser.DefaultArgumentSeparatorStrategy` to `EndOfOptions`.
 See [Argument Separator](../ArgumentValues/argument-separator.md) for details.
     * Help will append ` [[--] <arg>...]` to the usage example when `DefaultArgumentSeparatorStrategy=PassThru`
 * make `AppSettings.LongNameAlwaysDefaultsToSymbolName` the only behavior and remove the setting. `LongName` can be removed with `[Option(LongName=null)]`.
     * Look for places in your apps where `[Option(ShortName="a")]` with setting a LongName.
 If you don't want a LongName then add `LongName=null` otherwise the long name will default from the parameter or property name.